Rahulsharma0810/notes-rvsharma-com/Books/Deep Work.md

 _Idea: When starting a new project/initiative, take a week off from work to really immerse yourself in that project totally, so that when you return to a normal schedule the project is part of who you are and putting it into your schedule is much more natural._

+White Board effect and explaining to duck principles
 #### **4DX (Four Disciplines of Execution) applied to deep work**

 1. **Focus on the wildly important.** Identify a small number of ambitious outcomes to pursue with your deep work hours.
 Example: Cal's goal was to publish five papers per year.
 This is both necessary for tenure and a higher rate of work than he was used to, which provided the pressure to achieve that goal.